Cherchn/Cherchn.github.io/docs/index.md

 ### Support or Contact

 Having trouble with Pages?
-Check out our [change](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.
+Check out our [interesting page,put](https://github.com/Cherchn/Cherchn.github.io/blob/master/An%20interesting%20page.html) or [this is an image](https://raw.githubusercontent.com/Cherchn/Cherchn.github.io/Cherchn-patch-1/west_01_3ca39fe.png) and we’ll help you sort it out.